-Through our responsible conduct focus area, AGI seeks to enable our people and partners with policies, processes, training, and best practices that govern our business interactions.
+Through our responsible conduct focus area, AGI seeks to enable our people and partners with policies, processes, training, and leading practices that govern our business interactions.

 Our approach to sustainability oversight at AGI is aligned with best practices of other TSX-listed peers.
-The Governance, Sustainability, and Social Responsibility (GS&SR) Committee of the Board (to be reorganized as the Governance & Sustainability Committee following our annual general meeting) serves as the lead for sustainability and ESG oversight, with other Board committees providing support on certain topics where they have specific skills, expertise, and experience that can help steward progress on those areas most efficiently.
-This approach ensures that we are maximizing the skill set of our Board of Directors, promotes visibility across the full Board, and helps position AGI to effectively manage our sustainability program in the years ahead.
+The Governance and Sustainability (G&S) Committee of the Board serves as the lead for sustainability and ESG oversight, with other Board committees providing support on certain topics where they have specific skills, expertise, and experience that can help steward progress on those areas most efficiently.
+This approach ensures that we are maximizing the skill set of our Board, promotes visibility across the full Board, and helps position AGI to effectively manage our sustainability program in the years ahead.

 We strive to empower our workforce with policies and resources to ensure ethical business practices.
-Our Code of Business Ethics sets out the basic rules, standards, and behaviours that all AGI employees and contractors must follow.
+Our Code of Business Ethics sets out the basic rules, standards, and behaviours that all AGI employees and contractors must follow, and our Annual Ethics Questionnaire helps to confirm that employees have read and understood the Code.
 We have made an effort to update, document, and formalize several key policies to manage ethical conduct risks.
 They include the Harassment and Violence Prevention, Anti-Bribery and Anti-Corruption, and Supplier Ethics Policies.
+In 2023, we updated our Supplier Ethics Policy to address international standards that address child and forced labour and working conditions as defined in the UN International Labour Organization (ILO) conventions.
+In addition, we updated our corporate whistleblower policy.

-AGI has measures in place to assess and monitor risks within our supply chain aimed to create a positive operational impact, improve environmental stewardship, and ensure ethical labor practices.
+AGI has measures in place to assess and monitor ESG-related risks and opportunities within our supply chain to create a positive operational impact, improve environmental stewardship, and ensure ethical labour practices.
+We continue to formalize our supply chain standard operating procedures and to formally embed these ESG processes and are working with our suppliers to identify opportunities for responsible procurement.